School health in action:

 - PPA staff reached out to community partners to gather accurate information for the app.
 They identified French language help lines (like phone-based and texting services) and collaborated with French service providers to draft and review content.
 For example, Le Portail de l'Immigration Association put together content on cultural diversity.

-Get the PPA app for free on the Apple app store or Google Play.
+Get the PPA app for free on Google Play.
 Scroll and tap your way through it—you'll find that it covers mental health in a positive, supportive, and straightforward way.
 Here are some of the topics:

 - Cultural diversity